Health Surveillance

 Why is health surveillance important?

-All employers have a duty of care to their employees, meaning, they agree to take reasonable care of your safety, avoid exposing you to unnecessary risks and ensure a safe system of working.
+All employers have a duty of care to their employees.
+This means that they must to take reasonable care of employee safety, avoid exposing them to unnecessary risks, and ensure a safe system of working.

-Some jobs carry certain risks and some risks are unavoidable, this is where health surveillance comes in.
-It monitors the health of employees to assess the risk factor is not having a negative impact on the health of the employee and if it is, what can be done.
+Some jobs carry certain risks and some risks are unavoidable: this is where health surveillance comes in.
+It monitors the health of employees to assess whether risk factors are adversely affecting the health of employees, and if it so, what measures can be undertaken to mitigate any effects.

-Employees benefit with accurate, independent monitoring of health conditions that could potentially be brought on or made worse through a known workplace risk, such as:
+Employees benefit from accurate, independent monitoring of health conditions that could potentially be brought on or made worse through known workplace risks, such as:

 - Noise-induced hearing loss